maricotagc/Selectors/README.md

 </picture>

 Solution:
-1. To get element above and assign it to a variable.
+1. In selenium, get main element above the one you are targeting and assign it to a Webelement variable.
-2. From this variable create a
+2. This variable will be treated as the new DOM.
+From this variable find the element you target.